SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.4.1 Bug fixes
-V1.4.1 Bug fix where when not launched from Glance would not relaunch the background process when leaving the app
+- Where when not launched from Glance would not relaunch the background process when leaving the app.
+- Calculation of the slopes could crash under very specific circumstances.

 V1.4.0 Added the following
 - A blue line was added under the graph to show when an activity was occuring.
 Helpful to see how much the battery drained within an activity compared to a timeline without an activity running.